Prepping can be so darn expensive, and it’s one of the main reasons many folks refuse to start their journey to preparedness.

 Matches and Lighters

 Learning how to start a fire is an essential survival skill every prepper should master.
-However, it doesn’t hurt to get a little help.
-You won’t go wrong with storing a box of matches and a pack of lighters for TEOTWAWKI.
-These survival supplies won’t break the bank.
+However, it won’t hurt to store a box of matches and a pack of lighters for TEOTWAWKI.

-It makes sense to stockpile a few of these firestarters if you have zero luck starting a fire the traditional way.
+These survival supplies won’t break the bank and usually get a flame going fast, so it makes sense to stockpile them in case you have zero luck starting a fire the traditional way.
 They’re great as backups.
 But remember to keep matches away from wet surfaces to avoid damage and lighters away from ignition sources like electrical sparks and static electricity to prevent a possible house fire.

 Disinfectants